techpathi/techpathi/README.md

 ### Hi there 👋
 I am Venkatapathi Raju.
-Call me _Venkat_ and save some memory.😀 I am from Visakhapatnam, the city of destiny but I now live in Hyderabad.
+Call me _Venkat_ and save some memory😀 I am from Visakhapatnam, the City of Destiny but now I live in Hyderabad.
 I work in Infosys Limited as a Systems Engineer.
-I love ☕ and 🚀🚀.
+I love ☕ and 🚀🚀, to be precise, the Starship.

 <!--
 **techpathi/techpathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.